simple12360/esp-test-tools-forked/docs/en/development_stage/rf_test_items/wifi_adaptivity_test.rst

     The ``-p`` parameter is used to set the AP password.
 If the AP has no password, this parameter is not needed.

-If the following similar information is printed in the serial port, it means that the traffic test has been successfully completed and the Wi-Fi adaptivity test can be started.
+If information similar to the following is printed on the serial port, it means that the traffic test has been successfully completed and the Wi-Fi adaptivity test can be started.

 .. figure:: ../../../_static/rf_test_tool/wifi_adptive_log.png
     :align: center
     :scale: 80%

-    Device Networking Serial Port Print Log
+    Serial Port Log for Device Provisioning

 Test Using EspRFTestTool Tool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^